 So when you are searching for shoes, you can better understand different parts and what they are made of.

-You should aware that in which type of shoes you will very comfortable.
-Some people just hate the high-top shoes but on the other hand some people level, so it is a personal choice.
+You should be aware that in which type of shoes you will be very comfortable.
+Some people hate the high-top shoes but on the other hand some people level, so it is a personal choice.

-If you are a forefoot heavy player then you should a shoe which has a lot of cushioning in the forefoot and if you are a striker or guard then you should buy a shoe which has a lot of cushioning in heel area for better impact protection.
+If you are a massive forefoot player, then you should use a shoe which has a lot of cushioning in the forefoot, and if you are a striker or guard, then you should buy a shoe which has a lot of cushioning in heel area for better impact protection.

 Skill level also matters when buying a basketball shoe.
-If you are just starting out in basketball game then you don’t have to choose the premium instead you can work with simple shoe too but if you are a pro player then choose the one which has a lot of features.
+If you are starting out in the basketball game, then you don’t have to choose the premium.
+Instead, you can work with simple shoe too but if you are a pro player then select the one which has a lot of features.

 Durability of Outsole

-This is one of most important and primary factor to be considered while choosing the outdoor basketball shoe.
+This is one of the most important and primary factors to be considered while choosing the outdoor basketball shoe.
 You are going to play on uneven courts which contains stone dust and so many impurities which are going to affect the rubber of the outsole.

-Most of the shoes these days are specifically made for indoor gaming so it features the soft rubber outsole.
+Most of the shoes these days are made explicitly for indoor gaming, so it features the soft rubber outsole.
 But the outsole of outdoor gaming shoes should feature the hard rubber for better durability.

 The traction pattern and grooves on the pattern widely affect the overall traction of the shoe.

-If the grooves are spaced very tightly then just will accumulate between the grooves which results in poor traction.
-Also, the traction pattern of the shoe should be such that it covers almost every area of shoe and grips very well on almost every surface.
+If the grooves are spaced very tightly, then dust will accumulate between the slots which result in reduced traction.
+Also, the traction pattern of the shoe should be such that it covers almost every area of shoe and grips very well on virtually any surface.

 So for best traction, the groves on the pattern should be widely spread and should grip on dusty courts.